 by Matt Slick

 The answer to the question is, "No. It is not Christian."
-Like all non-Christian cults, the Jehovah's Witness organization distorts the essential doctrines of Christianity.
+Like all non-Christian cults, the Jehovah's Witness' organization distorts the essential doctrines of Christianity.
 It denies the deity of Christ, His physical resurrection, and salvation by grace.
-This alone makes it non-Christian.
-To support its erring doctrines, the Watchtower organization (which is the author and teacher of all official Jehovah's Witness theology), has even altered the Bible to make it agree with its changing and non-Christian teachings.
+These make it non-Christian.
+In addition, to support its erring doctrines, the Watchtower organization (which is the author and teacher of all official Jehovah's Witness' theology) has altered the Bible to make it agree with its changing and non-Christian teachings.

 Typical with cults that use the Bible to support its position is a host of interpretive errors: